msleigh/postodon/README.md

 The command `postodon` randomly selects an unposted post, posts it to Mastodon, and marks it as posted in the list.
 If there are no unposted items, an already-posted item is used instead.

+---

 ## Requirements

-FLAFL requires Python 3.7+.
+Postodon requires Python 3.7+.
 It is tested on Linux and macOS.

 ## Installation

 Postodon is published as a Python package and can be installed with `pip`, ideally by using a virtual environment.
 Open up a terminal and install with:

     pip install postodon